discrete-notes/discrete-notes.github.io/_posts/2022-03-22-spring-cleaning-notes.md

 ## Review/submission balance

 At the end of 2021, I wanted to measure my balance between reviews and submissions.
-There are several obstacles, first one should count fractions of submissions, since a paper submitted with eight authors should weight less than a solo paper.
+There are several difficulties.
+First, one should count fractions of submissions, since a paper submitted with eight authors should weight less than a solo paper.
 Also a journal paper takes more energy to review than a conference paper, and there might be several revisions.

-At the end, I couldn't find a precise and meaningful way to measure the balance, but as my ratio conference/journal is similar for submissions and reviews, and as the number of authors of my paper is usually three, that is approximately the number of reviewers of a paper, it is relevant to just count in the simplest way possible.
+At the end, I couldn't find a precise and meaningful way to measure the balance, but as my conference/journal ratio is similar for submissions and reviews, and as the number of authors of my paper is usually three, that is, approximately the number of reviewers of a paper, it is relevant to just count in the simplest way possible.

-In 2021, I both submitted and reviewed more than the previous years, and both counts are around 12, so probably quite balanced.
+In 2021, I both submitted and reviewed more than the previous years, and both counts are around 12, so quite balanced.

 ## Iceberg orientation